ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 ### Work file systems

-There is one work file-systems:
+There is one work file-system:

    - /work 3.4 PB